run-ai/docs/docs/developer/rest-auth.md

 * Go to `Settings | Application`
 * Create a new Application.
 * Set the required roles:
     * Select `Researcher` to manipulate _Jobs_ using the [Researcher REST API](researcher-rest-api/overview.md).
-To provide access to a specific project, you will need to go to `Application | Projects` and provide access to specific projects.
+To provide access to a specific project, you will also need to go to `Application | Projects` and provide the Application with access to specific projects.
     * Select `Editor` to manipulate _Projects_ and _Departments_ using the [Administrator REST API](admin-rest-api/overview.md).
     * Select `Administrator` to manipulate _Users_, _Tenant Settings_ and _Clusters_ using the [Administrator REST API](admin-rest-api/overview.md).
 * Copy the `<CLIENT-ID>` and `<CLIENT-SECRET>` to be used below